Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 The Executive Summary

-Operators and founder-operators at $20K–$60K/month quietly lose $150K+ per year by underpricing out of fear; the Margin Defense Protocol turns poverty pricing into value-based rates that fund hiring, margin, and actual breathing room.
+Operators and founder-operators at $20K–$60K/month quietly lose $150K+ per year by underpricing out of fear; the Margin Defense Protocol turns poverty pricing into value-based rates that finally fund hiring and breathing room.

 Written by Nour Boustani for $20K–$60K/month founders and operators who want value-based margins and hiring power without another year of $150K+ lost to fear-based underpricing.